Rethinking Cross-lingual Gaps from a Statistical Viewpoint: Miscellaneous

 \subsection{pi estimation for \mmlu{}}

-We provide additional details for Section~\ref{sec:response_ensemble}.
-We estimate $\pi$ for \mmlu{} as one minus fraction of examples with best answer mismatch.
+We provide additional details of estimation for $\pi$ with \mmlu{} described in Section~\ref{sec:ensemble_expts}.
+We estimate $\pi$ for \mmlu{} as one minus fraction of examples with best answer mismatch between source and target.
+We denote the probability distribution for an $n^{th}$ example in source and target with $p^{(n)}, q^{(n)}$ respectively.
 We use a soft score for mismatch as described next.
-Imagine there are only two options with source response distribution estimated as $p_0, p_1$ and target as $q_0, q_1$.
-The mismatch score for this examples is $|p_i-q_j|$ where $i, j$ correspond to best responses in source and target respectively, i.e., $i=\arg\max p_k, j=\arg\max q_k$.
-Therefore $\pi$ over the entire dataset is as below.